michaelsund/laundrylist/readme.md

 start the node server locally with 'node server.js'

 ### Todo
-* accept/decline sharedlist
-* update items view in realtime with websockets
 * middleware for both api routes and socket calls to verify that the sender is authenticated against the facebook app and has permissions on the list.
 * https for express and websockets (also required by ios for fetches in release builds).
 * facebook auth get friends and only sort the sharelist view though friends and not all users.